greggman/DeJson.NET/README.md

 DeJson.NET
 ==========

-A Deserializer from JSON to C# classes.
+A Deserializer/Serializer from JSON to C# classes.

 Example: